Sometimes it’s best to just get it all out.

 1. Use a Castor Oil Pack

 Castor oil is a vegetable oil made from pressing the seeds of the castor oil plant.
 Available over the counter, castor oil is safe for consumption by the FDA and is known to help in a variety of health conditions.
 A castor oil pack—which can be made easily at home—works wonderfully in drawing toxins out of the body and has been appreciated as a general health tonic for centuries.
 When placed on the chest, similar to a vapor rub, castor oil is thought to break up congestion and toxins.

-Although the habitual cleaning of one’s lungs is important to daily health and quality of life, if you’re looking to take a more proactive approach to your health, it may be time to consider stem cell therapy.
-If you or a loved one suffers from a chronic disease like COPD, emphysema, pneumoconiosis, or have other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Wondering how stem cell therapy works?
-Or where the Lung Institute is located?
-Contact us at (800) 729-3065 today for more info and to find out if you qualify for stem cell therapy.
+Although the habitual cleaning of one’s lungs is important to daily health and quality of life, if you’re looking to take a more proactive approach to your health, it may be time to consider our innovative cellular therapy.
+If you or a loved one suffers from a chronic lung disorders like COPD, emphysema, pneumoconiosis, or have other symptoms of lung disease, the Lung Health Institute may be able to help.

 We offer an innovative wellness approach to your health and provide our patients with a potentially more effective way to improve overall lung health.
 You can continue to use your current pulmonary care and add our innovative treatment to potentially improve your overall lung health – focusing on helping you return to the activities you love with those you care about most.